NIST Post-Quantum Cryptography Standardization

 Post-Quantum Cryptography Standardization is a program and competition by NIST to update their standards to include post-quantum cryptography.
-It was announced at PQCrypto 2016.
-23 signature schemes and 59 encryption/KEM schemes were submitted by the initial submission deadline at the end of 2017 of which 69 total were deemed complete and proper and participated in the first round.
-Seven of these, of which 3 are signature schemes, have advanced to the third round, which was announced on July 22, 2020.
+It was announced at PQCrypto 2016. twenty-three signature schemes and fifty-nine encryption/KEM schemes were submitted by the initial submission deadline at the end of 2017 of which sixty-nine total were deemed complete and proper and participated in the first round.
+Seven of these, of which three are signature schemes, advanced to the third round, which was announced in July 2020.

+On August 13, 2024, NIST released final versions of the first three Post Quantum Crypto Standards: FIPS 203, FIPS 204, and FIPS 205.

 Background

 Academic research on the potential impact of quantum computing dates back to at least 2001.
 A NIST published report from April 2016 cites experts that acknowledge the possibility of quantum technology to render the commonly used RSA algorithm insecure by 2030.
 As a result, a need to standardize quantum-secure cryptographic primitives was pursued.
 Since most symmetric primitives are relatively easy to modify in a way that makes them quantum resistant, efforts have focused on public-key cryptography, namely digital signatures and key encapsulation mechanisms.
 In December 2016 NIST initiated a standardization process by announcing a call for proposals.

-The competition is now in its third round out of expected four, where in each round some algorithms are discarded and others are studied more closely.
-NIST hopes to publish the standardization documents by 2024, but may speed up the process if major breakthroughs in quantum computing are made.

-It is currently undecided whether the future standards be published as FIPS or as NIST Special Publication (SP).